-- About 55 percent of households of individuals age 55-64 have less than $25,000 in retirement savings, including 41 percent who have zero, according to a recent Government Accountability Office (GAO) Retirement Security study.2
+- About 29% of households of individuals age 55 and over have no retirement savings and no pension plan, according to a recent Government Accountability Office (GAO) Retirement Security study.2

 But by 2016, life expectancy in the U.S. had climbed to 79 – and for those who were already 65, the average age of death was projected at about 84.5 In other words, if you retire at age 65, there’s a good chance you’ll live another 20 years – and possibly beyond.

-With a longer life to pay for, seniors need a bigger nest egg to make it through the final decades.
+With a longer life to pay for, Baby Boomers also need to increase their retirement savings to make it through the final decades.
 That’s why, for many Baby Boomers, working longer isn’t really a choice but a necessity.

 A number of factors, including better health and longevity, have made it more feasible for people to work well into their 60s and 70s.
 A job market that has warmed up to the experience and work ethic of older Americans has also made it possible for a growing number of Baby Boomers to prolong their careers.